 European Audiovisual Observatory announces free public conference

 The Strasbourg-based Observatory, part of the Council of Europe, will be taking a close look at the current key trends in the audiovisual industries on the 16th of March.
 This free entry public conference will focus on the major media trends of the moment such as the current boom in VoD services and its effect on the cinema industry, trends in TV advertising, increasing concentration of large pan-European media groups and also the implications of these developments for the European legal structure regulating these industries.
-The conference takes place from 14.30 – 17.00 at the Council of Europe in Strasbourg.
+The conference takes place from 14.30 – 17.00 at the Council of Europe (Room 1) in Strasbourg.
 All conference participants will receive a free copy of the Observatory’s latest Key Trends publication which provides a snapshot of the current media trends being examined.
 Register for free here.
 This conference is part of the Observatory’s 25th anniversary celebrations.
 Link to programme here.

 13/02/2017 : Comunicato Stampa - Media Ownership, Market Realities and regulatory responses